Neo-Assyrian Empire: Dominion over the Near East

-Although Shalmaneser's campaign against Urartu compelled many of the small states in northern Syria to pay tribute to him, he was unable to fully utilize the situation.
-In 853 BC, a coalition of western states assembled at Tell Qarqur in Syria against Assyrian expansion.
+Although Shalmaneser's campaign against Urartu compelled many small states in northern Syria to pay tribute, he was unable to fully exploit the situation.
+In 853 BCE, a coalition of western states assembled at Tell Qarqur in Syria against Assyrian expansion.
 The coalition included numerous kings of various peoples, including the earliest historically verifiable Israelite and Arab rulers, and was led by King Hadadezer of Aram-Damascus.
 Shalmaneser engaged the coalition in the same year that it was formed.
-Though Assyrian records claim that he scored a great victory at the Battle of Qarqar, it is more likely that the battle was indecisive since no substantial political or territorial gains were achieved.
-After Qarqar, Shalmaneser focused much on the south and in 851–850 BC aided the Babylonian king Marduk-zakir-shumi I to defeat a revolt by his brother Marduk-bel-ushati.
-After defeating the rebel, Shalmaneser spent some time visiting cities in Babylon and further helping Marduk-zakir-shumi fight against the Chaldeans in the far south of Mesopotamia.
-As Babylonian culture was greatly appreciated in Assyria, Shalmaneser was proud of his alliance to the Babylonian king; a surviving piece of artwork shows the two rulers shaking hands.
-In the 840s and 830s BC, Shalmaneser again campaigned in Syria and succeeding in receiving tribute from numerous western states after the coalition against him collapsed with Hadadezer's death in 841 BC.
-Assyrian forces thrice tried to capture Damascus but were not successful.
-Shalmaneser's failed attempts to impose Assyrian rule in Syria was a result of his energetic campaigns overextending the empire too quickly.
-In the 830s BC, his armies reached into Cilicia in Anatolia, and in 836 BC Shalmaneser reached Ḫubušna (near modern-day Ereğli), one of the westernmost places reached by Assyrian forces.
+Although Assyrian records claim he won a great victory at the Battle of Qarqar, it is more likely the battle was indecisive, as no substantial political or territorial gains were achieved.
+After Qarqar, Shalmaneser focused much on the south and in 851–850 BCE, aided the Babylonian king Marduk-zakir-shumi I to defeat a revolt by his brother Marduk-bel-ushati.
+After defeating the rebel, Shalmaneser spent some time visiting cities in Babylon and further aiding Marduk-zakir-shumi in fighting the Chaldeans in the far south of Mesopotamia.
+As Babylonian culture was greatly appreciated in Assyria, Shalmaneser was proud of his alliance with the Babylonian king; a surviving work of art depicts the two rulers shaking hands.
+In the 840s and 830s BCE, Shalmaneser again campaigned in Syria and succeeded in receiving tribute from numerous western states after the coalition against him collapsed with Hadadezer's death in 841 BCE.
+Assyrian forces thrice tried to capture Damascus but were unsuccessful.
+Shalmaneser's failed attempts to impose Assyrian rule in Syria resulted from his energetic campaigns, which overextended the empire too quickly.
+In the 830s BCE, his armies reached into Cilicia in Anatolia, and in 836 BCE, Shalmaneser reached Ḫubušna (near what is now Ereğli, Konya), one of the westernmost places reached by Assyrian forces.
 Though Shalmaneser's conquests were wide-ranging and inspired fear among the other kings of the Near East, he lacked the means to stabilize and consolidate his new lands, and imperial control in many places remained shaky.